 How AI Agents Find and Use Content

-- RAG (Retrieval-Augmented Generation) — the agent queries a search index, retrieves relevant pages, and synthesises an answer.
+The agent queries a search index, retrieves relevant pages, and synthesises an answer.
 Your content needs to rank in that index and be clearly structured for extraction.
+This is how most current agents work — they pull from Bing, Google, or proprietary indexes, then feed those results into an LLM for synthesis.

-- Direct browsing — the agent navigates to URLs, reads page content, and extracts specific information.
+The agent navigates directly to URLs, reads page content, and extracts specific information.
 Your page structure, load speed, and content clarity matter enormously here.
+OpenAI's Operator literally opens a browser and reads your site like a human would — except it's faster, less patient, and has zero tolerance for ambiguity.

 What Agentic SEO Looks Like in Practice